lansuite/lansuite/website/docs/guides/guides-upgrade.md

 * Re-import SQL dump with setting collation of the connection / file to `latin1`

 #### Online conversion
-The following steps in PHPmyAdmin _should_ also :
+The following steps in PHPmyAdmin _should_ also work, this has not been confirmed yet:

     Select the database.
     Click the "Operations" tab.